StefanMalv/SavingsQuest/README.md

 pip install mysql-connector-python

-Afterward, you can run the main function in main.py.
+Afterward, you can run the main function in main.py
-Hopefully, this will work.
-Sorry for the inconvenience.

 ### Usage
 ### Sign Up: